daleroux/shell_to_playbook/README.md

-Example of playbook that turn shell commands ( manual ) and turn them into automated playbook.
+Example of playbook that turn shell commands ( manual ) into automated playbook.